Services begin for Highland Park parade shooting victims

-HIGHLAND PARK, Ill.
-(AP) — Mourners remembered a former synagogue preschool teacher who was among the seven people killed when a gunman opened fire on a July Fourth parade near Chicago, the first of three funerals scheduled for Friday.
+CHICAGO (AP) — Mourners on Friday remembered a woman who worked tirelessly at her synagogue and a gentle man who loved art in the first formal services to be held for the seven people killed by the gunman who opened fire on a July Fourth parade.

-Synagogue members at North Shore Congregation Israel in Highland Park remembered 63-year-old Jacquelyn Sundheim as a dedicated member of their community who coordinated bar and bat mitzvah ceremonies and and taught preschool classes.
+Synagogue members at North Shore Congregation Israel near the Chicago suburb of Highland Park described 63-year-old Jacquelyn Sundheim as a dedicated member of their community who coordinated events and and taught preschool classes, smiling all along and constantly checking on other staff members.

-“We are horrified,” said Rabbi Wendi Geffen.
+“We are horrified,” Rabbi Wendi Geffen said.
 “We are enraged, sickened, aggrieved, inconsolable for the terror that has befallen us and robbed us of Jacki.”

-Friends and family of two beloved grandfathers also planned to gather for services in memory of 88-year-old Stephen Straus and 78-year-old Nicolas Toledo-Zaragoza.
+But Geffen and other speakers urged the people filling the synagogue to focus on Sundheim’s life — her commitment to her husband, Bruce, and daughter, Leah, the pleasure she took in knitting and her attention to detail when planning bat or bar mitzahs, weddings or funerals.

-Robert E. Crimo III, the accused 21-year-old gunman, has been charged with seven counts of first-degree murder.
-Prosecutors expect to bring more charges representing the more than 30 people were wounded in the assault in the affluent Chicago suburb that is home to about 30,000 people near the Lake Michigan shore.
+Her daughter had another request: to use the pain, fear and rage caused by her mother’s death to make the world better, in small thoughts and actions.

 Funeral details for the remaining victims have not been made public.
 Authorities have identified them as 35-year-old Irina McCarthy and 37-year-old Kevin McCarthy, who were attending the parade with their 2-year-old son, and 64-year-old Katherine Goldstein, a mother of two.